-- If your family is like 95% of the families of first-time students at Minnesota’s private colleges, your tuition bill will be reduced by grants and scholarships you never have to pay back.
+- If your family is like 95 percent of the families of first-time students at Minnesota’s private colleges, your tuition bill will be reduced by grants and scholarships you never have to pay back.

-- The average net tuition for first-year students at our colleges is $14,392 because first-year students receive an average of $25,045 in grants and scholarships — covering 64% of tuition costs.
+- The average net tuition for first-year students at our colleges is $14,392 because first-year students receive an average of $25,045 in grants and scholarships — covering 64 percent of tuition costs.